 Grace

-Grace is the free favour by which God gives man a share in his own life and makes him his child.
+Grace is the free help God gives man to save him and lead him to himself.
 All that man receives in order to go to God, from the first call to eternal life, comes to him from this generosity.
-The word itself says its gratuity, for “grace” (from the Latin gratia, which renders the Greek charis) means a gift that nothing requires and nothing claims: “From his fullness we have all received, grace upon grace.”
+The word itself says its gratuity, for “grace” (from the Latin gratia, which renders the Greek charis, χάρις) means a gift that nothing requires and nothing claims: “And of his fulness we all have received: and grace for grace.”
 John 1:16

 A free gift

 Grace is given without being owed.
 It precedes man and goes before him, answering to no merit: it is God who loves and gives first.
-Here lies its very nature, which nothing in man can earn: “If it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.”
-Romans 11:6
+Here lies its very nature, which nothing in man can earn: “And if by grace, it is not now by works: otherwise grace is no more grace.”
+Romans 11:6 This gratuity concerns first of all the first gift: no one can merit the grace that begins his conversion, since it precedes all that man might offer; what man merits afterward, he already merits by it.

 Necessary, and offered to all